mBiocoder/batch_correction_cellpainting/data/jump/JUMP_overview.md

 # JUMP Dataset Overview

-The JUMP dataset includes a large production dataset with three perturbation modalities: chemical compounds, overexpression of genes using ORFs, and gene knockout using CRISPR guides (cpg0016), as well as three pilot datasets (cpg0000, cpg0001, cpg0002).
+The JUMP (Joint Undertaking for Morphological Profiling) dataset includes a large production dataset with three perturbation modalities: chemical compounds, overexpression of genes using ORFs, and gene knockout using CRISPR guides (cpg0016), as well as three pilot datasets (cpg0000, cpg0001, cpg0002).
 The data is generated at Broad and partner sites.

 For our purpose, **we only use the primary JUMP dataset (cpg0016)**.
   - generated in 12 centers/sources (source_7 and source_13 are the same center)